-The cosmetics, shampoos, lotions, and other products you apply to your skin can be just about as beneficial or harmful as anything you put inside your body.
 It is essential to nourish your body from the inside out as well as the outside in.
 Ingredients found in face washes, lotions, sunscreens, and more have been linked to everything from allergic reactions to hormonal disruptions to cancer.

-What’s worse is that some of them go directly into your bloodstream and build up over time when applied to the skin or hair.
-While there are numerous studies with a variety of perspectives on this topic, everyone can agree that using more natural products orโbetter yet, making your ownโis the safest bet for you and the environment.
+What's worse is that some of them go directly into your bloodstream and build up over time when applied to the skin or hair [source].
+Read on to learn which ingredients to avoid and how to find safer alternatives.

 1. Sodium lauryl sulfate (SLS)